sentryco/SideBarKit/README.md

 - Add a way to customize metrics a bit. paddings, offsets etc to match original component
 - Consider removing binding from selection var.
 Bidning might not be needed
 - Remove unit tests
+- Tag count may not need to be a binding
+- Tweak padding around groups.
+Looks too tall when collapsed

 ## Not-todo: